swcarpentry/make-novice/_extras/guide.md

 A number of example Makefiles, including sample solutions to challenges, are in `code/samples` and are identified below.

+It can be useful to use two windows during the lesson, one with the terminal where you run the `make` commands, the other with the Makefile opened in a text editor all the time.
+This makes it possible to refer to the Makefile while explaining the output from the commandline, for example.
+Make sure, though, that the text in both windows is readable from the back of the room.

 ## Setting up Make

 Recommend instructors and students use `nano` as the text editor for